Acide urique | Clinique Omicron Québec

 |---|---|---|

-| Overproduction (approximately 10 % of hyperuricemias) | A diet rich in purines and fructose | Red meats, offal, seafood, beer, soft drinks; moderate contribution but easily corrected by dietary measures |
+| Overproduction (about 10 % of hyperuricemias) | A diet rich in purines and fructose | Red meats, offal, seafood, beer, soft drinks; moderate contribution but easily corrected by dietary measures |

-| Overproduction | Blood disorders and accelerated cell proliferation | Leukemias, lymphomas, polycythemia vera, multiple myeloma, sickle cell disease, thalassemia, chronic hemolytic anemia; accelerated renewal of cellular nucleic acids |
+| Overproduction | Hemopathies and accelerated cell proliferation | Leukemias, lymphomas, polyglobulia Vaquez, multiple myeloma, sickle cell anemia, thalassemias, chronic hemolytic anemia; accelerated renewal of cellular nucleic acids |

-| Overproduction | Tumor lysis syndrome | Massive release of intracellular purines during rapid destruction of tumor cells by chemotherapy; metabolic emergency that can lead to acute kidney injury due to urate precipitation in the tubules |
+| Overproduction | Tumor lysis syndrome | Massive release of intracellular purines during rapid destruction of tumor cells under chemotherapy; metabolic emergency that can lead to acute renal failure through urate precipitation in the tubules |

-| Overproduction | Rare inherited enzyme deficiencies | Lesch-Nyhan Syndrome (complete HGPRT deficiency, X-linked): severe hyperuricemia, early gout, uric acid stones, severe neurological disorders, self-mutilation; partial HGPRT deficiency (Kelley-Seegmiller syndrome): hyperuricemia, nephropathy, juvenile gout without neurological involvement; PRPP synthetase overactivity |
+| Overproduction | Rare hereditary enzyme deficiencies | Lesch-Nyhan syndrome (complete X-linked HGPRT deficiency): severe hyperuricemia, early-onset gout, uric lithiasis, severe neurological disorders, self-mutilation; partial HGPRT deficiency (Kelley-Seegmiller syndrome): hyperuricemia, nephropathy, juvenile gout without neurological involvement; overactivity of PRPP synthetase. |

-| Overproduction | Extensive psoriasis, intense and prolonged physical exercise | Increased cell turnover in psoriasis; muscle catabolism and ATP degradation during intense and repeated physical exertion |
+| Overproduction | Extensive psoriasis, intense and prolonged physical exercise | Increased cell turnover in psoriasis; muscle catabolism and ATP degradation during intense, repeated physical effort |

-| Renal hyperexcretion (approximately 90 % of hyperuricemias) | Chronic renal failure | Reduced glomerular filtration and tubular secretion of urate; blood uric acid levels rise progressively with declining eGFR; the most common cause of severe hyperuricemia. |
+| Renal under-excretion (approx. 90 % of hyperuricemias) | Chronic renal failure | Reduction in glomerular filtration and tubular urate secretion; uricemia rises progressively as eGFR falls; most frequent cause of severe hyperuricemia |

-| Renal hyposecretion | Hyperuricemic medications | Thiazide and loop diuretics (inhibition of tubular urate secretion); low-dose aspirin (inhibition of urate secretion at low concentrations); cyclosporine and tacrolimus (tubular nephrotoxicity); pyrazinamide and ethambutol (antituberculars); high-dose nicotinic acid (niacin); beta-blockers to a lesser extent |
+| Renal under-excretion | Hyperuricemic drugs | Thiazide and loop diuretics (inhibition of urate secretion); low-dose aspirin (inhibition of urate secretion at low concentration); cyclosporine and tacrolimus (tubular nephrotoxicity); pyrazinamide and ethambutol (antituberculosis drugs); nicotinic acid (niacin) in high doses; beta-blockers to a lesser degree |

-| Renal hyposecretion | High blood pressure and metabolic syndrome | Reduction in renal plasma flow and tubular urate secretion; insulin resistance increasing tubular urate reabsorption via the URAT1 cotransporter; bidirectional association between hyperuricemia and arterial hypertension |
+| Renal under-excretion | Hypertension and metabolic syndrome | Reduced renal plasma flow and tubular urate secretion; insulin resistance increases tubular urate reabsorption via the URAT1 cotransporter; bidirectional association between hyperuricemia and hypertension |

-| Renal hyposecretion | Chronic alcohol consumption | Alcohol inhibits renal excretion of urate by competing with lactic acid (alcoholic lactic acidosis); beer combines renal inhibitory effect with a direct purine intake (guanosine); wine and spirits have a lesser hyperuricemic effect at equivalent consumption. |
+| Renal under-excretion | Chronic alcohol consumption | Alcohol inhibits renal urate excretion through competition with lactic acid (alcoholic lactic acidosis); beer combines the renal inhibitory effect with a direct supply of purines (guanosine); wine and spirits have a lesser hyperuricemic effect with equivalent consumption. |

-| Renal hyposecretion | Hypothyroidism, hypoparathyroidism, lead poisoning (plumbism) | Reduced renal clearance of urate by various mechanisms; lead poisoning causes proximal tubulopathy with reduced urate secretion (saturnine gout, historically known as «gout of the aristocrats»). |
+| Renal under-excretion | Hypothyroidism, hypoparathyroidism, lead poisoning | Reduced renal urate clearance through various mechanisms; lead poisoning leads to proximal tubulopathy with reduced urate secretion (saturnine gout, historically known as «aristocrats» gout"). |

-| Dehydration and prolonged fasting | Mixed causes | Dehydration reduces urine output and concentrates plasma urate; fasting generates ketone bodies that compete with urate for tubular secretion; a frequent trigger mechanism for acute gout attacks during hospitalizations or strict diets. |
+| Dehydration and prolonged fasting | Mixed causes | Dehydration reduces diuresis and concentrates plasma urate; fasting generates ketone bodies that compete with urate for tubular secretion; frequent trigger mechanism for acute gout attacks during hospitalization or strict diets |

 Causes of hypouricemia